Frequently Asked Questions (FAQs)

 Would written permission from the client be required if a CPA "stored" confidential client documents or information on an Internet file server?

-No, written permission would not be required because the documents or information are being stored with an outside service provider, rather than being disclosed.
+No. Written permission would not be required because the documents or information are being stored with an outside service provider, rather than being disclosed.

 If a client telephones his or her CPA and requests that the CPA provide confidential client information such as a tax return to the client's bank, is written permission from the client required?

-No, under Section 54.1(a)(7), a client may request the CPA to disclose the client's confidential information to a designated person or entity without providing written permission for the disclosure.
+No. Under CBA Regulations section 54.1(a)(7), a client may request the CPA to disclose the client's confidential information to a designated person or entity without providing written permission for the disclosure.